TheRoookie/Project-Sem4/README.md

 # Project-Sem4

 ## Installation -
+1. In the root folder
+run installApp.bat
-In the root folder
+2. In the root folder
-`npm install react`
+run build.bat

 ## To Run -
-In the root folder-
+1. In the root folder
-`npm start`
+run run.bat